mangustc/dotfiles/README.md

 # dotfiles

-## why?

-My goal is:

-- to use the same dotfiles repository for multiple arch linux devices such as my laptop and legion go.
-- store and configure system configuration as conventional methods do not allow editing system configuration.

-## how?

-- separate configuration to different modules.
-- each module can accept arguments to specify configuration individually for each host.
-- each module has an install script that can be written in whatever way you want.
-- provide simple functions that make the proccess of applying a configuration easier.
+My collection of installer scripts with adjacent pacman/AUR package list for Arch Linux.
+Aside from that shell functions are provided to make configuration simpler.

 ## prerequisites

-- RUN ONLY AS USER, ROOT IS NOT TESTED. reason: this configuration uses sudo to escalate privileges if needed.
 - Arch linux.
 - paru installed.
-- connected to network.
+- internet connection.
-- partition table as follows: root partition labeled arch-root, boot partition labeled arch-boot.
+- partition table as follows: root partition labeled `arch-root`, boot partition labeled `arch-boot`.

 ## usage

 run `configuration-HOST.sh`.

-Afterwards, if archscripts module is installed you can use archupd and archconf.
+Afterwards, if archscripts module is installed you can use `archupd` and `archconf`.

 ## structure